Peanut butter pretzel bites are an addictive snack. Homemade soft pretzel dough is stuffed with peanut butter and then baked until golden brown.

 These bites came out just as I imagined.
 I love the combination of soft pretzel dough with the peanut butter.
 I was a little worried when I cut into my first one because the peanut butter gets a little cooked, but it tasted delicious.
-I would have liked to stuff more peanut butter in each one, but then it makes it hard to close up the dough.
-These make a perfect snack.
-I am also submitting this post to Yeastspotting.
+They’re a lot better than the store-bought ones I had growing up because the pretzels are soft instead of crunchy.

 Peanut Butter Soft Pretzel Bites